What Do Women Want Out of a Relationship?

-When in her mind the answer to these questions is “no” a primal alarm system is activated, and husbands better watch out!
+When in the woman's mind the answer to these questions is “no” a primal alarm system is activated, and her husband or her boyfriend better watch out!

 Now she unleashes her fury and becomes critical, dismissive, and disrespectful.

-The problem of course is that when the woman feels unloved and becomes critical, scolding, or condescending of her husband, her husband ends up feeling disrespected and devalued.
+The problem of course is that when the woman feels unloved and becomes critical, scolding, or condescending of her partner, her husband or boyfriend ends up feeling disrespected and devalued.

 He now thinks to himself: